 Did you know that you could bike around beautiful mountain forests and pristine river valleys without leaving Tokyo?
-In less than one hour on a local train from bustling Shinjuku station in the central Tokyo, you are ready to hop on the saddle and start biking in the laid-back suburb of Tokyo.
+In less than one hour on a local train from bustling Shinjuku station in central Tokyo, you are ready to hop on the saddle and start biking in the laid-back suburb of Tokyo.
 Pedaling along the Tama River upstream, we cycle into the westernmost part of Tokyo that does not feel like part of Tokyo at all.
-We spend one night at a shukubo (lodge for pilgrims) in Mount Mitake, a great way to experience traditional Japanese lifestyle.
-On the second day, we bike on Okutama Mukashi Michi, a beautiful trail that takes us through forests and pastoral villages, offering breath-taking views of the surrounding mountains and river valleys.
+We spend one night at a shukubo (lodge for pilgrims) in Mount Mitake, a great way to experience the traditional Japanese lifestyle.
+On the second day, we bike on Okutama Mukashi Michi, a beautiful trail that takes us through forests and pastoral villages.
+It offers breath-taking views of the surrounding mountains and river valleys.
 After lunch by Lake Okutama and a quick dip in an onsen (hot spring bath), the trip ends at the Okutama train station.
-You can catch a train back to the central Tokyo.
+You can catch a train back to central Tokyo.
 This trip will make you a perfect break from the city.

 Note: Accommodations used for this trip have shared bathrooms only.